aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/090_scenarios/020_targeting_hybrid_instances/_index.en.md

 Some customers use [**AWS Systems Manager for hybrid environments**](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html) to manage both on-prem and cloud resources and would like to run instance-based fault injection actions against on-prem resources.

-In this section we discuss how to use SSM automation to target on-prem instances with the same SSM runbooks used for EC2 instances.
+In this section we discuss how to use SSM automation (SSMA) to target on-prem instances with the same SSM runbooks used for EC2 instances.

 {{% notice warning %}}
 Some aspects of using hybrid instances may require activation of "advanced" tier.
 Please be aware that enabling advanced tier may incur substantial additional [**costs**](https://aws.amazon.com/systems-manager/pricing/#On-Premises_Instance_Management).